Lassonde School of Engineering

 Computer Architecture and Organization

-What is the difference between Computer Science, Computer Security, Computer Engineering and Information Technology?
+What is the difference between Computer Science, Computer Security, Computer Engineering, Software Engineering and Information Technology?

 Computer Science deals with the theory and practice of computer hardware and software.
-Students learn the theory that underlies computation and how to develop effective, efficient and correct software.
-The program is intensive in Mathematics and Computer Science courses.
+Students learn the theory that underlies computation and how to develop effective, efficient and accurate software.
+This program is intensive in Mathematics and Computer Science courses.

 Computer Engineering looks at how fundamental engineering design principles can be used to develop computer software and hardware while teaching you how to keep your knowledge and skills current as technology advances.

-Information Technology deals with the application of technology to the organization.
+Information Technology deals with the application of technology within an organization.
 The program deals with how technology can be applied, rather than the technology itself.

 You may also be interested in: